How to Make Beautifully Scented Pinecones

 - the make great filler

-I love love love pinecones and keep a big bin of assorted ones handy for many uses!
+I love pinecones and keep a big bin of assorted ones handy for many uses!

 HOW TO DEBUG AND REMOVE SAP FROM ORGANICALLY COLLECTED PINECONES

-If you are collecting pinecones from nature they are probably full of dirt and sap.
-And may even have little critters living in their nooks and crannies.
+If you are collecting pinecones from nature, they are probably full of dirt and sap.
+They may even have little critters living in their nooks and crannies.

 I usually skip the pinecone bath!
 I’m okay with just knocking off the visible dirt on my pinecones.